Higher Koszul duality and $n$-affineness: Main setup

 which is equivalent to the category of hypersheaves over $X$ which are locally hyperconstant (\cite{haineportateyssier}).
 Applying this machinery to the cocomplete category $(n+1)\LinAPrLUtwo[n]$, we obtain an $(n+1)$-category of local systems of presentable $\scrA$-linear $n$-categories that we denote as

-When $\scrA\coloneqq\Mod_{\Bbbk}$ is the category of modules over some commutative ring spectrum $\Bbbk$, we shall trim our notations and denote such $(n+1)$-category simply as $(n+1)\LocSysCattwo^n(X;\Bbbk)$. \end{parag} \begin{parag} Whenever a category $\scrA$ is cocomplete, it is naturally tensored over the category of spaces: the action of a topological monoid $G$ on an object $A$ of $\scrA$ is expressed through the colimit of the diagram of shape $G$ and constant value in $A$.
+When $\scrA\coloneqq\Mod_{\Bbbk}$ is the category of modules over some commutative ring spectrum $\Bbbk$, we shall denote such $(n+1)$-category simply as $(n+1)\LocSysCattwo^n(X;\Bbbk)$. \end{parag} \begin{parag} Whenever a category $\scrA$ is cocomplete, it is naturally tensored over the category of spaces: the action of a topological monoid $G$ on an object $A$ of $\scrA$ is expressed through the colimit of the diagram of shape $G$ and constant value in $A$.
 It is known that for a presentable category $\scrC$, local systems over a connected space $X$ with values in $\scrC$ are equivalently described as $\Omega_*X$-modules inside $\scrC$.
-This can be generalized to all cocomplete categories, obtaining for an arbitrary cocomplete category $\scrC$ the equivalence
+This can be generalized to cocomplete categories and yields the equivalence

-\end{parag} The main result of \cite{Pascaleff_Pavia_Sibilla_Local_Systems} relates $n$-categorical local systems on an $n$-connected space $X$ and monodromy data, expressed as an $(n+1)$-fold $\Omega_*^{n+1}X$-module structure on the fiber. \begin{theorem}[{\cite[Theorem $3.2.24$]{Pascaleff_Pavia_Sibilla_Local_Systems}}] Let $n\geqslant 1$ be an integer, let $X$ be a pointed $n$-connected space (i.e., $\pi_k(X)\cong 0$ for every $k\leqslant n$), and let $\scrA$ be a presentably symmetric monoidal category.
+for any cocomplete category $\scrC$. \end{parag} The main result of \cite{Pascaleff_Pavia_Sibilla_Local_Systems} relates $n$-categorical local systems on an $n$-connected space $X$ and monodromy data, expressed as an $(n+1)$-fold $\Omega_*^{n+1}X$-module structure on the fiber. \begin{theorem}[{\cite[Theorem $3.2.24$]{Pascaleff_Pavia_Sibilla_Local_Systems}}] Let $n\geqslant 1$ be an integer, let $X$ be a pointed $n$-connected space (i.e., $\pi_k(X)\cong 0$ for every $k\leqslant n$), and let $\scrA$ be a presentably symmetric monoidal category.
 Then there exist equivalences of $(n+1)$-categories \end{theorem} \begin{remark}[{\cite[Lemma $2.2$]{Pascaleff_Pavia_Sibilla_Local_Systems}}] When the category $\scrA$ is cocompletely symmetric monoidal with unit $\boldone_{\scrA}$ then the action of the space $G$ can be expressed in terms of an algebra inside $\scrA$.
-Indeed, an object $A$ of $\scrA$ is a left $G$-module if and only if it is a left $(G\otimes\boldone_{\scrA})$-module.
+Indeed, an object $A$ of $\scrA$ is a left $G$-module if and only if it is a left $(G\otimes\boldone_{\scrA})$-module, where $\otimes$ denotes the cocontinuous action of $\scrS$ over $\scrA$.

 For example, when $\scrA=\Mod_{\Bbbk}$ is the category of $\Bbbk$-modules over a commutative ring spectrum $\Bbbk$, then the $\Bbbk$-algebra $G\otimes \Bbbk$ agrees with the $\Bbbk$-algebra of $\Bbbk$-valued chains $\mathrm{C}_{\bullet}(G;\Bbbk)$ with its Pontrjagin product.
 Therefore, a left $G$-module structure on a $\Bbbk$-module $M$ is the same as a $\mathrm{C}_{\bullet}(G;\Bbbk)$-module structure.